 As vital members of their care team, patients need to know what to expect and how to be an active participant in their care.
 From the initial phase of the transplant process to their gradual return to a normal routine after transplant, being informed reduces anxiety and provides a sense of control and hope.

-Through decades of treating patients undergoing blood and marrow transplants and answering questions from patients’ concerned families, we understand what patients and loved ones most want and need to know.
+Through decades of treating patients undergoing blood and marrow transplants and treatment with cellular therapies and from answering questions from patients’ concerned families, we understand what patients and loved ones most want and need to know.
 Patients and their families have access to our series of expanded educational material that covers:

 - How to Prepare for a Transplant